Squidgygate: Publication

 Published in The Sun on 23 August 1992, "Squidgygate" (initially called "Dianagate") was the front-page revelation of the existence of a tape-recording of Diana, Princess of Wales talking to a close friend, who later turned out to be Gilbey, heir to the eponymous gin fortune.
 Gilbey, who initially denied The Sun's charges, was a 33-year-old Lotus car-dealer who had been a friend of Diana's since childhood.
 Their conversation, which took place on New Year's Eve 1989, was wide-ranging.
 A special phone line allowed about 60,000 callers to hear the contents of the 30-minute tape for themselves, at 36 pence per minute.

 The tape begins in mid-conversation, with the man asking: "And so, darling, what other lows today?"
 To which the woman replies: "I was very bad at lunch, and I nearly started blubbing.
 I just felt so sad and empty and thought 'bloody hell, after all I've done for this fucking family...'
 It's just so desperate.
 Always being innuendo, the fact that I'm going to do something dramatic because I can't stand the confines of this marriage [...]
 He makes my life real torture, I've decided."

 The conversation covered topics as diverse as the BBC soap opera EastEnders, and the strange looks that Diana received from the Queen Mother: "It's not hatred, it's sort of pity and interest mixed in one [...] every time I look up, she's looking at me, and then looks away and smiles."
-Additionally, in view of a fascination with clairvoyance that was later to become well-known, Diana was also heard explaining how she had startled the Bishop of Norwich by claiming to be "aware that people I have loved and [who] have died [...] are now in the spirit world, looking after me."
+Additionally, in view of a fascination with spiritualism that was later to become well-known, Diana was also heard explaining how she had startled the Bishop of Norwich by claiming to be "aware that people I have loved and [who] have died [...] are now in the spirit world, looking after me."

 Diana expressed worries about whether a recent meeting with Gilbey would be discovered.
-She also discussed a fear of becoming pregnant, and Gilbey referred to her as "Darling" 14 times, and as "Squidgy" (or "Squidge") 53 times.
+She also discussed a fear of becoming pregnant, and Gilbey referred to her as "Darling" 53 times, and as "Squidgy" (or "Squidge") 14 times.